 As the various posts for wardens and first aid parties were developed there was a need to mark these on maps.
 The below gives an outline of the symbols used for the Wardens' Service and Casualty Services.

 A spate of reproduction AVRO ARP insignia has recently been placed on eBay.
 The seller uses several accounts to sell similar items (always a good clue to fake items being fobbed off).
-There's no known photos of any AVRO ARP badges except for the known metal and enamel badge.
+There are no known photos of any AVRO ARP badge.
 It appears these reproductions copy some elements of this badge but they do not follow the font exactly (another good clue to them being fake).

 It's hard to imagine the feeling in the summer of 1940 but the possibility of a German invasion of the UK was taken incredibly seriously.
 Following the Dunkirk debacle the Ministry of Home Security released a number of posters and pamphlets providing advice.
 Many included information about moving into air raid shelters should the invasion arrive in your locality.
 Below is the text from one such pamphlet.